Planet-NULLCAST/curriculum/courses/javascript/hello-world.md

 ### 1. script Tag

-using script tag we can run js in an html file the browser js engine will take this section and execute by its own.
-When a browser encounter script tag browser immediately stop the parsing of html and wait for fetching and executing the code this is because the javascript will some times add or manipulate DOM elements in order to display that manipulation/insert browser need to block the parsing and proceeds after the code is executed.
-So traditionally developers will put the script after the body because the browser can execute it after the html is fully parsed.
+Using a script tag, we can run JavaScript within an HTML file.
+The browser JavaScript engine will take this section and execute it on its own.
+When a browser encounters a script tag, the browser will immediately stop the parsing of HTML and wait for the fetching and executing of the JavaScript code.
+This is because JavaScript code will sometimes add or manipulate DOM elements.
+In order to display that manipulation, the browser needs to block the parsing and would only proceed after the code is executed.
+So traditionally developers will put the script tag after the body, so that the browser can execute it after the HTML is fully parsed.

 ```HTML
 <head>